Joseph R. Cotton: Political career

 In 1919, Cotton was elected town moderator of Lexington.
 Two years later he was elected to the town's board of selectmen.
 In 1923 he was elected to the Massachusetts House of Representatives and in 1927 he was elected to the Massachusetts Senate in the 7th Middlesex District.
 In 1928 he faced a tough primary fight against Alice F. D. Pearson, the wife of former Senator Gardner Pearson.
 Cotton won 6,115 votes to 4,576.
 He was never challenged for the Republican nomination again.
 In 1938, Senate President Samuel H. Wragg was elected Sheriff of Norfolk County, Massachusetts, and Cotton was chosen to succeed him with little opposition.
 In December 1939, Cotton was appointed to the additional position of chairman of the state Public Utilities Commission.
 Cotton did not run for reelection in 1940 and instead was named secretary to Massachusetts Governor Leverett Saltonstall.

 Judicial career

 In 1943, Cotton was appointed as an associate judge of the Massachusetts Land Court.
 He remained on the court until his retirement in 1965.

+Death

 Cotton died on October 28, 1983, following a long illness.